Making Code Happen

 large enemy base

-The ground around the bases uses a random noise algorithm.
+The ground around the bases uses a random noise algorithm to add variety of elevation.
 A few deep chasms are also created that allow enemies or the player to fall to their doom.
 Checkpoints are placed across the map at roughly regular intervals.

 very large enemy base